shrestha-mausam/scheduler/README.md

 # Employee Schedule Manager

 A scheduling application that manages employee shifts for a 7-day operation.
-The application allows employees to select their preferred shifts and generates a schedule that meets various requirements.
+The application allows employees to select their preferred shifts and ensures fair distribution of work while maintaining minimum coverage requirements.

 ## Features